March 20, 2026

 Creating Propositions

-Usually, “or” is represented by the symbol “\lor” and “and” by “\land”, so I write “p\lorq” or “p\landq”.
-Thus, the proposition “1+1=2 or 2+2=5” can be written as “(1+1=2)\lor(2+2=5)”.
+Usually, “or” is represented by the “\lor” symbol, and “and” is represented by the “\land” symbol, written as “p\lorq” and “p\landq”.
+That is, the proposition “it is 1+1=2 or it is 2+2=5” can be written as “(1+1=2)\lor(2+2=5)”.

 p q p\lorq